GLA Animal & Wildlife Welfare Policy

 Our animal welfare philosophy is grounded in the belief that the welfare of an animal includes its physical and mental wellbeing.
 The GLA Animal & Wildlife Welfare Policy, therefore, acknowledges the important role wildlife plays in a holistic cross-cultural travel experience, while also ensuring that all program activities are vetted to account for the wellbeing of any animals involved.

 All due diligence is taken to schedule activities ahead of programs that meet our Animal & Wildlife Welfare Policy.
-If GLA staff encounter an activity that we believe may compromise the welfare of participating animals, we may take action, based on level of urgency, to either:
+If GLA staff encounter an activity that we believe may compromise the welfare of participating animals, we may take action, based on the level of urgency, to either:

 - (a) phase out the activity in question and replace it with one that meets our standards, or